Best UV Sterilizer Reviews - Find What Works And What Is Affordable

 - Only a clarifier

-- Bare bones - no sleeve to block light to rest of tank
+- Bare bones - no sleeve to block UV light to rest of tank

-Best For: Small aquariums with power filters or all in one aquariums
+Best For: A small fish tank with power filters or all in one aquariums

 4. Coralife UV Sterilizer - Mainstream UV Sterilizer